About CCIDS

 CCIDS brings together the resources of the university and Maine communities to enhance the quality of life for individuals with developmental disabilities and their families.
 Our statewide mission is met through interdisciplinary education, research and evaluation, community engagement, and dissemination of state-of-the-art information that reflect the guiding principles of inclusion, diversity, universal design and access, and social justice.

 To assure a statewide focus, CCIDS collaborates with, and works to enhance, existing networks throughout Maine (including networks that serve people in rural communities and other unserved and underserved populations, such as culturally and linguistically diverse populations).
-These networks include the Maine Developmental Disabilities Council (DDC), the Disability Rights Center (DRC), Speaking Up for Us (SUFU), Maine Parent Federation (MPF), Maine Consumer Information and Technology Exchange (Maine CITE), Maine’s Independent Living Center (Alpha One), and other advocacy organizations and state and community agencies throughout Maine.
+These networks include the Maine Developmental Disabilities Council (DDC), the Disability Rights Maine (DRM), Speaking Up for Us (SUFU), Maine Parent Federation (MPF), Maine Consumer Information and Technology Exchange (Maine CITE), Maine’s Independent Living Center (Alpha One), and other advocacy organizations and state and community agencies throughout Maine.

 Interdisciplinary Education